Astra Space Inc. (ASTR) Shares Up Despite Recent Market Volatility

-Astra Space Inc. (NASDAQ: ASTR)’s stock price has increased by 4.14 compared to its previous closing price of 0.51.
-Nevertheless, the company has seen a loss of -8.75% in its stock price over the last five trading days.
+Astra Space Inc. (NASDAQ: ASTR)’s stock price has increased by 1.96 compared to its previous closing price of 0.51. but the company has seen a 2.32% gain in its stock price over the last five trading sessions.
 Barron’s reported on 06/13/22 that Astra Space Stock Plunges.
 It’s Got a Failure to Launch Problem.

 Is It Worth Investing in Astra Space Inc. (NASDAQ: ASTR) Right Now?